AWS Data Pipeline: 4 Reasons To Use It In Your App

 This fully managed data integration platform does not have the depth and complexity of AWS Data Pipeline but that could conceivably be a good point.
 It really depends on the relative complexity of what you are doing with it.

-Hevo does the heavy lifting on data preparation so that you can focus on core business tasks and getting the optimum value from the insights it delivers with minimal distractions.
+Hevo does the heavy lifting on data preparation so that you can focus on core business tasks and get the optimum business value from the insights it delivers with minimal distractions and data loss.

 We referenced a few well-known business idioms earlier.
 Well, the open source Apache Airflow workflow engine is a perfect example of the KISS principle in action.
-It’s laid out with all the logic and simplicity of a Toyota and any amateur can master it in no time.
-It is more of a workflow manager than a big data tool as such.
+It’s laid out with all the business logic, and simplicity of a Toyota and any amateur can master it in no time.
+It is more of a workflow manager than a big data tool as such data lake.

 This no-nonsense cloud-native data extraction tool is attracting some great reviews from SMEs.
 It simplifies and streamlines data flow using a zero-maintenance pipeline.
 It lacks the elegance of the other options - no slick user interface or console here.
-However, analysts have been impressed by its speedy analytics that promote fast and efficient insight-driven decision making.
-With a free 14 day trial for interested users, it is well worth a look.
+However, analysts have been impressed by its speedy data analytics with regularly access, which promotes fast and efficient insight-driven decision-making.
+With a free 14-day trial for interested users, it is well worth a look.

 What is AWS Data Pipeline?